Selma Bajrami: 2004–2008: Kakvo tijelo Selma ima, Ostrvo tuge, and the Show Zvijezde sa zvijezdama

 After ending her contract with Nimfa Sound, Bajrami released her fifth studio album Kakvo tijelo Selma ima on 27 December 2004, under the Saraton and Song Zelex labels.
 A reissue was released in April 2005 by Hayat Production.
 Songs such as the title track, "Tijelo uz tijelo", and "Kad iza sebe pogledam" helped solidify Bajrami's status as one of the leading pop-folk artists in the Balkans.
 On Kakvo tijelo Selma ima, Bajrami was credited as the composer of "Divlji zov" and "Prva ljubav", and as the lyricist of "Ljubavi jedina".
 Notably, in 2010, a demo version of the song "Muška suza" surfaced on YouTube, performed by Dragana Mirković.

 According to media reports, Bajrami was initially selected to represent Bosnia and Herzegovina at the Eurovision Song Contest 2005 with the song "C'mon Boy".
 However, just days before the national selection, the song was withdrawn after its songwriter, Aleksandra Kovač, decided to keep it for herself.
 Kovač later won an MTV award with the same song.

 Bajrami's sixth studio album, Ostrvo tuge, was released on 25 April 2007, by Grand Production and sold over 280,000 copies, making it her best-selling album to date.
 The standout tracks included "Ostrvo tuge", "Promijeni se", "Korak do nervnog sloma", and "Lijepe žene".
 The video for the title track was shot in Skopje in late 2006.
 The album also featured a duet with Aca Lukas titled "Kad se ne da, ne da se".
 The song "Tako si hladan" was written by Bajrami herself.

+Bajrami giving a career-defining interview to journalist Zijad Žuna in the late 2000s.

 From 26 October to 28 December 2008, Bajrami took part in the second season of the talent show Zvijezde sa zvijezdama, where she and her partner, Enver Lugavić Kice, emerged as winners.